 Although non-surgical techniques such as Botox or fillers such as Juvederm are frequently used to reduce wrinkles and provide volume, these improvements can be short-lived and less dramatic.
 Only surgery can remove excess skin or fat that can cause unsightly aging around the eyes, and these improvements can last well over a decade or more.

 Eyelid surgery commonly will address one or more of the issues below:

-The general steps of eyelid surgery are listed below:
+The general steps of blepharoplasty are listed below:

 As with any surgical procedure, there are known risks, which are usually minimal.
 It is important to understand the risks and benefits and potential complications. .
 You may be asked to reveal and medications or supplements that may increase bruising after the surgery.
 You may be asked to refrain from taking these medications for 1 week prior to your surgery.